 Musing over my non-traditional Easter menu of roast salmon, I was missing an appetizer.
-I turned to a traditional favorite, my deviled eggs recipe.
+I turned to a traditional favorite, my creamy deviled eggs recipe.

 Deviled eggs are equally welcome at a spring dinner or a summer barbecue.
 Most everyone loves them.
 And the fun part is you can give them your own style and flavor by how you garnish them.

-I’ve always made my deviled eggs with plenty of kick using Dijon mustard, horseradish, bright vinegar, and of course good mayonnaise.
+I’ve always made my deviled eggs with plenty of kick using Dijon mustard, horseradish, vinegar, and of course good mayonnaise.
 After that, you can use lots of extra goodies for garnish: chopped fresh dill or cilantro, regular or smoked paprika, tiny cooked bay shrimp, avocado, sun-dried tomatoes, you name it.
 Make them your way.

 How to Hard Boil Eggs